 Students may take 400 level courses in their last 11 courses of the 40 required for BA degree requirements:

 Students in 3rd year will not be approved to take 400 level courses.

-•June 1 - August 1: if requirements are completed during the Spring term
+- June 1 - August 1 for fall Convocation (if degree requirements are completed during the spring term)

 More information can also be found on the Faculty of Arts website.